omeka/Documentation/source/Reference/libraries/Omeka/Db.rst

         Read the contents of an SQL file and execute all the queries therein.

-        In addition to reading the file, this will make substitutions based on specific naming conventions.
-Currently makes the following substitutions:
-        %PREFIX% will be replaced by the table prefix.
+        In addition to reading the file, this will make substitutions based onspecific naming conventions.
+Currently makes the following substitutions:%PREFIX% will be replaced by the table prefix.

         :param string $filePath: Path to the SQL file to load